 Must-see buildings include the Old England Building in the Royal Quarter, the Grand Place (and City Hall), and Parc du Cinquantenaire with its lush courtyards and greenery.

-Last year, I visited the Christmas Market in the Old Town for the first time, and it is magical.
-It even has something most European Christmas Markets don’t always have: actual snow.
+In 2018, I visited the Christmas market in the Old Town for the first time, and it is magical.
+It even has something most European Christmas markets don’t always have: actual snow.
 Nothing says Christmas like some wintry weather.

 15 Best Markets Bullet-Point List